 Due to their high impulse to wander, you need to make sure to surround your house with a fence to keep them in.

 Apart from their need to be outside, a family home where they can live as companions is where they feel the most at home.

-Huskitas are sensitive to their surroundings and wary of strangers which makes them very protective in nature.
+Huskitas are sensitive to their surroundings and wary of strangers which makes them very protective.

 His playful character makes him suitable for children as well, but when approaching smaller children, he should be supervised as he is a large dog.

 Early socialization should help him to become considerate and affectionate.